transifex/transifex-swift/README.md

 * Localized entried found in the `Root.plist` of the `Settings.bundle` of an app that exposes its Settings to the iOS Settings app that are included in the `Root.strings` file.

-### SwiftUI

-The SDK does not currently support SwiftUI views.

 ### ICU support

 Also, currently SDK supports only supports the platform rendering strategy, so if the ICU